 - Macroeconomic theory beyond the basics

-- Retirement planning depth
+- Retirement planning depth (RRIF mechanics, OAS clawback): moved to RSE

-- Advanced derivatives math
+- Advanced derivatives math (delta, gamma, vega): moved to the Derivatives Exam

 - Estate and tax planning beyond capital gains basics

-Those topics are on the CSC textbook but moved to other CIRO Proficiency Model exams (mostly RSE for retail content, Derivatives Exam for derivatives depth).
+Those topics are on the legacy CSC textbook but moved to other CIRO Proficiency Model exams (mostly RSE for retail content, Derivatives Exam for derivatives depth).

 Where to start